 President John F. Kennedy

-Mel Carriere from San Diego California on July 09, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on July 09, 2013:

 I graduated from Navy boot camp 30 years ago, and it seems it has changed a bit.
 I don't remember it being especially rigorous physically, but then again I was a young man.
 We also didn't do a lot of seamanship training that I recall, which seems strange, and there was no marksmanship training back then either.
 One thing they did do was put us in the gas chamber and expose us to tear gas.
 They yelled at us a lot too, back then, and I understand that they have eased off on that a bit, although I am not sure.
 This hub brings back memories.
 Thanks.